Charity horse Kevin Kline looks a good actor and Ray’s pretty hopeful for Friday night

 “I think he’s a pretty tidy horse,” Green said.

-Kevin Kline is the seventh foal out of the six-race winner Matai Mies, her best being Emily Blunt and Happy Place who both won eight races.
+Kevin Kline is the eighth and last foal out of the six-race winner Matai Mies, her best being Emily Blunt and Happy Place who both won eight races.

 More news in Harness